engula/engula/docs/design.md

 A universe contains multiple databases, which in turn contain multiple collections.
 A collection is a set of key-value pairs versioned with timestamps.

-Specifically, keys are sequences of bytes, while values can be of various types.
+Keys are sequences of bytes, while values can be of various types.
 Engula supports scalar types (numbers, strings), compound types (unions, structs), and collection types (maps, lists).
 Consider that some real-world applications need to store lots of elements in a single value, Engula will support values of collection types with millions of elements.